open-contracting/standard/standard/docs/en/implementation/identifiers.md

 # Identifiers

-<span class="lead">The use of consistent identifiers is vital to join up data on open contracting.
-This section introduces the Open Contracting ID (OCID), and other places where identifiers can be used in OCDS data.</span>
+The use of consistent identifiers is vital to join up data on open contracting.
+This section introduces the Open Contracting ID (OCID), and other places where identifiers can be used in OCDS data.

 There are two kinds of identifier in OCDS: **Global unique identifiers** which should refer consistently to a single thing wherever they are used; and **local identifiers** which only need to be unique within the scope of a particular block of data, and which provide a mechanism to identify specific elements in releases over time (e.g. to update the details of a particular document), or to make a link between elements within a data release or record (e.g. linking awards and contracts).